Black Friday 'early birds' find U.S. stores less crowded, fewer bargains | Business

 Black Friday 'early birds' find U.S. stores less crowded, fewer bargains

-"I want to get a 65-inch Element TV - it's $350 off," said Martinez, who was wearing three layers of clothing, adding: "I think I'm going to get it - it's not as crowded as it used to be a few years ago."
-Daniella Rangel, 19, came into work at 2 a.m. to restock and prepare for the morning rush.
+"I want to get a 65-inch Element TV - it's $350 off," said Martinez, who was wearing three layers of clothing, adding: "I think I'm going to get it - it's not as crowded as it used to be."
+'EARLY ONLINE BIRDS GET THE WORM'

+As online shopping has taken off, Black Friday crowds have dwindled, particularly in 2020 when people were still unvaccinated and worried about COVID-19.
+Dresden Davis, 28, said she's doing her Black Friday shopping from her couch now that sales aren't "Black Friday-ing" like they used to.
+"I feel like a lot of places only have 20-25% off, when usually Black Friday sales are more," said Davis, a strategy and planning specialist in Odenton, Maryland.

 At the Chicago-area stores Reuters visited, both employees and shoppers generally wore masks.
-Realtor Kelsey Hupp, 36, for years shopped at the Macy’s department store in downtown Chicago on Black Friday.
-The pandemic did not deter her from keeping up this tradition.
+Realtor Kelsey Hupp, 36, for years shopped at the Macy’s department store in downtown Chicago on Black Friday, and she kept with the tradition this year.

+"Chicago is pretty safe and masked and vaccinated.
+I got my booster so I’m not too concerned about it," she said.
+Macy's Gennette said Black Friday store traffic "exceeded our expectations in the first couple of hours."
+A Deloitte survey https://www2.deloitte.com/us/en/insights/industry/retail-distribution/holiday-retail-sales-consumer-survey.html showed people already spent 80%-85% of their budgets before Black Friday.

 CURBSIDE DEMAND U.S. consumers enter the holiday season flush with spending power thanks to a still-hefty pile of savings from multiple rounds of government pandemic relief, and double-digit wage increases as businesses compete for workers.